 Cordless Drill / Driver (DeWalt has never let me down)

 7/16” Drill Bit (We recommend a Spade Bit)

 Order the T-nuts you prefer on Amazon (see links on the shopping list below, for more detail check out our article "Building a Climbing Wall"), then take a trip down to your local HD.
 Bring this list, and feel free to ask one of their associates to help you hunt it all down.
 You can also pre-order most if not all of it online and have it ready to pick up for you.
 They will not have T-nuts, unless they've become even more cool since this article was written.

-Before you leave: HD has an awesome service available where they will cut any wood product you purchase there to size for you.
-This will save you a lot of time and necessary tools.
-The cut list is provided below the shopping list.
-The total cost for this list is around $700, but please note that this does not include any paint, climbing holds, or climbing mats.
+The total cost for this list is around $800, but please note that this does not include any paint, climbing holds, or climbing mats.

 |4||0.68 in. x 4 ft. x 8 ft.
 CMPC A/C Plywood||38.98||homedepot.com|

 |7||2 in. x 6 in. x 8 ft. #2 and Better Prime Douglas Fir Lumber||11.78||homedepot.com|

 |1||2 in. x 6 in. x 10 ft. #2 and Better Prime Douglas Fir Board||13.36||homedepot.com|

 |8||2 in. x 6 in. x 12 ft. #2 and Better Prime Douglas Fir Board||17.43||homedepot.com|